westwardfishdme/comp250-notes/readme.md

 ## Tools used
 - [Zotero](https://github.com/zotero/zotero)
-This will be hosted on my home network and still accessible through school from my VPN.
+~This will be hosted on my home network and still accessible through school from my VPN.~

+(Turns out I can't self-host this one)

 - [pandoc](https://github.com/jgm/pandoc)
 - [neovim](https://github.com/neovim/neovim)
 - `git` of course.